zbedo/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

-# Developing on SCP without a docker container
+# Developing on SCP without a Docker container

 Developing on SCP without a Docker container, while less robust, opens up some faster development paradigms, including live css/js reloading, faster build times, and byebug debugging in rails.

 ## SETUP

-1. Run ruby -v to ensure Ruby 2.5.7 is installed on your local machine.
-If not,  install rvm, then rvm install 2.5.7, then rvm use 2.5.7.
+1. Run `ruby -v` to ensure Ruby 2.5.7 is installed on your local machine.
+If not, [install rvm](https://rvm.io/rvm/install), then `rvm install 2.5.7`, then `rvm use 2.5.7`.
-2. Run bundler -v to ensure Bundler is installed.
-If not,  gem install bundler.
+2. Run `bundler -v` to ensure Bundler is installed.
+If not, `gem install bundler`.
-3.  cd to where you have the single_cell_portal_core Git repo checked out.
+3.  `cd` to where you have the `single_cell_portal_core` Git repo checked out.
 4. Run `bundle install`
 5. Run `yarn install`
 6. Run `ruby rails_local_setup.rb $BROAD_USERNAME`, where $BROAD_USERNAME is a something like eweitz